 These observations were processed with the latest version of the DESI spectroscopic pipeline\citep{2023AJ....165..144G}, yielding 49,836 spectra for 8,460 unique objects.
 These stellar spectra provide valuable measurements, including LOSVs ($v_{\rm{los}}$), metallicity ([Fe/H]), surface gravity ($\log g $), effective temperature ($T_\mathrm{eff}$), a few other chemical abundances, etc., which are output by the MWS \textsc{rvs}\footnote{\url{https://github.com/segasai/rvspecfit}}\citep{2019ascl.soft07013K} and \textsc{sp} pipelines.
 Readers can refer to \cite{2023ApJ...947...37C} for more details about the MWS pipelines.
 This data will be included as a part of DESI DR2 scheduled to be released in spring 2027.

 It is important to note that the uncertainties of LOSV ($\sigma_{v_{\rm{los}}}$) derived from the pipeline have a systematic floor of around 1-2~km~s$^{-1}$, which refers to an irreducible component of measurement uncertainty that persists even when statistical errors are minimized.
-It typically arises from instrumental effects such as spectrograph flexure or wavelength calibration errors.
-This floor is modeled as a constant added in quadrature to the formal uncertainty and represents a lower limit to the achievable precision.
-As discussed in Section~4.3.2 of \citet{2025arXiv250514787K}, the systematic error floor varies with the observing condition.
-The systematic error floors are 1.0, 1.6, and 2.0~km~s$^{-1}$ for the MWS bright, dark, and backup programs \citep[see][for details about the MWS backup program]{2025arXiv250517230D}, respectively.
+It typically arises from instrumental effects such as spectrograph flexure or wavelength calibration errors and observing conditions such as lunation fraction, atmosphere, etc. This floor is modeled as a constant added in quadrature to the formal uncertainty and represents a lower limit to the achievable precision.
+As discussed in Section~4.3.2 of \citet{2025arXiv250514787K}, the systematic error floors are 1.0, 1.6, and 2.0~km~s$^{-1}$ for the MWS bright, dark, and backup programs \citep[see][for details about the MWS backup program]{2025arXiv250517230D}, respectively.
 Given the specific strategy of the tertiary program, we will additionally constrain the systematic error floor for our case to improve the precision of our results in Section~\ref{ssec:syserr}.